Tennis Elbow

 The unpleasant symptoms of tennis elbow most often appear in people between 30 and 50.
 Regardless of the cause, tennis elbow usually manifests as pain in the elbow area.
 In addition to this, there may be other characteristic symptoms.
 In the course of a golfer's elbow, in rare cases, the symptoms appear suddenly; more often, they increase in intensity over time.
 As the pain symptoms improve, they may interfere with daily activities.
 Symptoms can, therefore, include:

-Pain in the elbow area
+Pain in the Elbow Area

 The main tennis elbow symptom is pain on the lateral aspect of the elbow.
 The pain can also radiate to different body parts, such as the wrist and forearm.
 Tennis elbow can make simple tasks challenging, like opening a door or lifting a cup.
 If you press on the affected area, you'll feel tenderness in the tissue.
 Using your hand repeatedly can maintain and even worsen the discomfort.